-The decline in packaged fruit juice consumption could be because it is no longer seen as entirely healthy.
+The decline in packaged fruit juice consumption could have been because it was no longer seen as entirely healthy.
 Studies have linked high consumption of fruit juice to childhood obesity.
 The sugars in juice mean a relatively high kilojoule count and a high GI – bad for dieters.
 For example, grape juice may have 50% more sugar than Coca-Cola.
 There is also concern that the acid level in fruit juice damages children’s teeth.

 Nutritionists are now recommending that people eat their fruit, rather than drinking it.
 This hasn’t stopped Boost Juice – the company that has grown from one Adelaide store to a massive franchise with 200 Australian and 100 international outlets.